 We work tirelessly every year in all seasons on different projects that allow us the joy in the spring of making the pure Maine Maple Syrup that everyone loves.
-In the spring and summer every year we work in the woods cutting trees thinning our wood lots to promote wood lot health and tree growth.
+In the spring, summer and fall every year we work in the woods cutting trees thinning our wood lots to promote wood lot health and tree growth.

 During the Winter

 Winter time is usually a continuation of fall work on tubing lines, setting vacuum pumps and releasers.

 Starting mid to late January we begin to tap trees.
 We drill a 5/16 hole 1 1/2 inches into maple trees then place a new spout that is connected to the tubing lines.

 Trees with a minimum diameter of 8 inches are tapped once, trees 24 inches in diameter are tapped twice, and trees over 36 inches in diameter are tapped three times.